cozycodegh/cordova-plugin-inapppurchases/README.md

 How to create a cordova app: <br>
 ```
+npm install -g cordova
 cordova create directory_name com.your_name_or_company.your_app_name
 ```
 <p align="center">
 <img src="docs/cordova.png" alt="cordova app" width="300" align="center" />
 </p>

-Cordova is an open source project maintened by Apache that lets you make apps written in HTML, css, and javascript.
+Cordova is an open source project maintained by Apache that lets you make apps written in HTML, css, and javascript.
 You can create cross-platform apps to publish on the Google Play Store for Android, and the Appstore for iOS, macOS, and apple devices.

 # ADD IN APP PURCHASES